Code-Institute-Submissions/Fay-Skerritt-M1/README.md

 * Media Queries for Responsive text were copied from - <a href="https://www.w3schools.com/howto/howto_css_responsive_text.asp" target="_blank">W3schools.com</a>

 #### Media
-* All images are my own.
+* All images are my own or from the relevant institution.
-* The logo is also my own.
+* The site logo is also my own.

 #### Acknowledgements
 * Inspiration taken from the User Centric Frontend Module of the course for the collapsing Navbar and progress bars to display skills.